VA Small Business Loans: Find Financing for Veteran-Owned Businesses

 State small business programs

-In addition to federal VA business loans and national lenders, many states provide incentives for veteran-owned businesses.
+In addition to federal business loans and national lenders, many states provide incentives for veteran-owned businesses.
 These are sometimes found in states with large military installations, but other states simply want to attract startup business owners.
 Here’s a sampling of state programs we found — check with your state’s commerce department to see if it has a similar program.